opsdroid/skill-cloudhealth/README.md

 # opsdroid skill cloudhealth

-A skill for [opsdroid](https://github.com/opsdroid/opsdroid) to interact with cloudhealth.
+A skill for [opsdroid](https://github.com/opsdroid/opsdroid) to interact with [CloudHealth](https://www.cloudhealthtech.com/).

 ## Requirements

-None.
+A CloudHealth account.

 ## Configuration